raph-amiard/fosdem-presentations/libadalang.md

 ```
 ## Why not ASIS/GNAT?

-### Challenges
+### Challenges for ASIS's GNAT implementation

 - Incremental: don't recompute everything when the code changes
 - Error recovery: ability to compute partial results on incorrect code
 - Long running: be able to run for 3 days without crashing your machine

-GNAT and AdaCore's ASIS implementation are ill suited to those challenges.
+GNAT based ASIS implementation is ill suited to those challenges.

+### API problems

+- ASIS API is too low level/too difficult to change
+- Desire for a more modern, higher level API

 ## API Part 1: Tokens